nghuixin/nghuixin/README.md

 🙌 I enjoy learning about “ancestral movement” approaches to physical activity, and practicing slow-travel —immersing myself in a single location for an extended time to fully experience the culture.
 ✨ My name in Mandarin is 慧欣 (Hui Xin) — indeed there is a space between my first name.

-A few questions that serve as my north star
+A few questions that serve as my north star:
-How can we leverage computational techniques and power to advance biomarker discovery and personalized medicine?
+- How can we leverage computational techniques and power to advance biomarker discovery and personalized medicine?
-How can we incentivize best practices for reproducibility and replicability (e.g., data sharing, detailed methods section, and publishing negative data)?
+- How can we incentivize best practices for reproducibility and replicability (e.g., data sharing, detailed methods section, and publishing negative data)?
-How can we translate science into real-world impact (i.e. what does it take to bring scientific innovation to market responsibly and effectively)?
+- How can we translate science into real-world impact (i.e. what does it take to bring scientific innovation to market responsibly and effectively)?
 I value community, mentorship, curiosity, and purpose-aligned leadership over linear career paths or titles.
 I am excited by who I get to learn from and build with.

 ### 💬 Let's connect